neeraj975arora/parking_app_integration/Backend/README.md

 The default values in the `.env` file are pre-configured to work with the `docker-compose.yml` setup, so you don't need to change anything unless you want to customize the database credentials or secret keys.

 ### 2. Build and Start the Containers

-#### Make sure the commands are compatible with your OS(recommended to use powershell or bash for windows)

 This command will build the Docker images for the Flask application and Nginx, and start all the services (app, database, proxy) in the background.